chriseppstein/polywritingprompts/README.md

 If you'd like to ask your question anonymously, send an email to [chris@eppsteins.net](mailto:chris@eppsteins.net) and I will keep your identity a secret.

 Answers will be posted to my [poly relationships blog](http://infiniteloveinfinitetime.ghost.io/).

+Depending on my time availability, if you need personal 1-on-1 support during a challenging time in your relationships, let me know and I'll be there for you if I can.